 5. The world’s a stage.

-In your wildest dreams, did you ever imagine that you’d love to have people watch you dance?
+In your wildest dreams, did you ever imagine that you’d love having people watch you dance?
 Performing in shows or participating in competitions pushes you to work hard for perfection and recognition.

-Speaking of performing, here’s some amazing dancing by Cabaret, Theatrical, and Exhibition champions, Shane and Shannon Jensen.
+Speaking of performing, enjoy this amazing dancing by Cabaret, Theatrical, and Exhibition champions, Shane and Shannon Jensen.